ThanGeo/APRIL-complete/README.md

 ### datasets.ini
 Includes the datasets parameters.
 To run on new datasets, first an entry must be added to the datasets.ini configuration file.
 Use a unique keyword for the section of the dataset's parameters.

-Then, input the new dataset in main in the following way:
+If using APRIL, make sure to specify '-c' in the first run to create APRIL for the dataset.

+Example run:
 ```
-./main -q <query_type> -f APRIL -R <my R dataset keyword> -S <my S dataset keyword>
+./main -q <query_type> -s OP3 -R <my R dataset keyword> -S <my S dataset keyword>
 ```
-Datasets must have an offset map specified for faster refinement (TODO: add generation of offset map)
+WARNING: Datasets must have an offset map specified for faster refinement (TODO: add generation of offset map, currently unsupported)